josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 Let me provide an example, so this makes more sense.
 Let's say you have two additional units, Test Unit A and Test Unit B. Both of these units are on the same team as Test Unit.
 Let's say Test Unit doesn't get along with Test Unit A but loves Test Unit B. Here's how you would set this:

-* You would click on Test Unit A from the list on the left.
+* Click on Test Unit A from the list on the left.
-* Now that Test Unit A is selected, you would set max support to be, let's say, C.
+* Now that Test Unit A is selected, set max support to be, let's say, C.
-* You would also move the slider towards the left; probably not all the way to "intensely dislikes", but definitely left of center.
+* Move the slider towards the left; probably not all the way to "intensely dislikes", but definitely left of center.
-* Now it's time for Test Unit B. You would click on them from the list.
+* Now it's time for Test Unit B. Click on them from the list.
 * Doing this will reset the max support level and slider.
 You can click back to Test Unit A and see that the values will change to match.
-*  With Test Unit B selected, you would set max support to S and move the slider to the right.
+*  With Test Unit B selected, set max support to S and move the slider to the right.

 Pretty simple!